& Mental Health Practitioners

 Carly is an empathic, thoughtful, and easy-going individual who is devoted to helping those going through stressful and difficult times.
-Carly graduated with a Master’s degree in Counselling Psychology at Yorkville University and is now a Canadian Certified Counsellor.
-Carly is working towards becoming a Registered Psychologist.
+She graduated with a Master’s degree in Counselling Psychology at Yorkville University and is now both a Canadian Certified Counsellor and a Registered Provisional Psychologist.

 Carly has been influenced by the work of Carl Rogers, Carl Jung, and Alfred Adler.
 She works from a client-centered approach with the belief that clients are the experts of their own lives.
 She emphasizes building strong therapeutic relationships.
 Carly sees her clients and herself as fellow travelers on a journey towards healing and self-actualization.
 Carly’s goal is to create a safe and supportive environment for all her clients.
 Her clinical interests include working with depression, stress, and anxiety.
 There has been a rise of interest in psychedelics.
 Carly has been trained in psychedelic integration therapy, in order to promote harm reduction.

 During her undergraduate degree Carly was a peer counsellor for students with disabilities.
 While working on her Master’s degree she volunteered for the Elizabeth Fry Society of Edmonton, where she worked with youth and women who were or were at risk of becoming criminalized.